-Marketing today is omnichannel, whether or not marketers act on it.
+Marketing today is omnichannel, and marketers need a Complete View of Customer.
 Consumers interact with your brand across multiple touchpoints – email, social sites, website, SMS, push notifications, customer service, and stores.
 But it can be hard to track the customer journey across all those touchpoints when the data is in disparate systems.
 Having all that data and touchpoints interacting in a centralized location will help you see the richness of a holistic customer profile.

 Marketers can act on this single customer view (SVC) by seamlessly executing omnichannel marketing.
 The customer profile’s data feedback loop ensures that interactions are up to date and relevant.
 The holistic data is used to personalize each customer interaction, and the customer’s response to that interaction is pulled back into the profile, informing further interactions.
 The customer profile is growing and developing along with the relationship to create the most up-to-date and relevant communications.